kiste1995/Manual_Model_C/docs/source/0.intro/introduction.rst

 ====================================================

-Welcome to ZetaBank Educational Program!
+Welcome to ZetaBank Customer Service Robot!

-To foster future talent, we from ZetaBank provides the Philosophy of Education.
+To introduce someone to Information about an Event, try a Customer Service Robot.
+The customer service robot is called Model C.

 .. raw:: html